plicease-legacy/Alien-Build-Plugin-Build-Make/README.md

 [Alien::Build::Plugin::Build::MSYS](https://metacpan.org/pod/Alien::Build::Plugin::Build::MSYS).
 This plugin is intended instead for projects that use vanilla makefiles of a specific type.

+This plugin is for now distributed separately from [Alien::Build](https://metacpan.org/pod/Alien::Build), but the intention is for it to soon become a core plugin for [Alien::Build](https://metacpan.org/pod/Alien::Build).

 # PROPERTIES

 ## make\_type